Officialvic/week-1-online-SQO13-onramp/algorithms/instructions.md

 # Challenge 1
-Implement a function countTruthy(arr) that takes an array and returns the number of truthy values
+// Implement a function countTruthy(arr) that takes an array and returns the number of truthy values
+// 1. declare a function of countTruthy with parameter(arr)
+// 2.
+Assess the elements in the array using for loop
+// 3. compare each elements assesed to the global variable array using logical statements
+// 4. store the elements that returns true into a local variable truthy and falsy
+// 5.
+Count the number of truthy values and output the value.

 # Example
 countTruthy([6, 3, 0, 30, 7])  to return 4